List of Hellblazer characters: Mnemoth

 Mnemoth is a hunger spirit, which originates from an unknown plane of Hell.
-It patterns its physical form after insects and it can appear as a swarm of locusts or as a single oversized insectoid monster.
+It patterns its physical form after insects and it can appear as a swarm of locusts or as a single large insectoid monster.
 Mnemoth derives its strength from humanity's compulsive desire to consume.
 Consumption can come in many forms, and a person's need for food is not the only facet of human frailty that draws Mnemoth's attention.
 Fear and desire likewise add to the creature's power, and the more of each that is available to him, the stronger he becomes.